wanghaisheng/hands-on-chinese-learning/new.md

     unpaved: 531,000 km (2015)

-    country comparison to the world: [3]
+    country comparison to the world: 3

-    [Waterways]:
+    Waterways:

     110,000 km (navigable waterways) (2011)

-    country comparison to the world: [1]
+    country comparison to the world: 1

-    [Merchant marine]: Merchant marine may be defined as all ships engaged in the carriage of goods; or all commercial vessels (as opposed to all nonmilitary ships), which excludes tugs, fishing vessels, offshore oil rigs, etc.
+    Merchant marine: Merchant marine may be defined as all ships engaged in the carriage of goods; or all commercial vessels (as opposed to all nonmilitary ships), which excludes tugs, fishing vessels, offshore oil rigs, etc.

     total: 4,287 (2017)

     by type: bulk carrier 1069, container ship 198, general cargo 697, oil tanker 480, other 1843 (2017)

-    country comparison to the world: [4]
+    country comparison to the world: 4

-    [Ports and terminals]:
+    Ports and terminals:

     major seaport(s): Dalian, Ningbo, Qingdao, Qinhuangdao, Shanghai, Shenzhen, Tianjin